anselmoferreira/printer_forensics_source_code/README.md

 ==================

 Here we used our own implementation of the one-against-one linear kernel SVM classifiers using the matlab stats package.
 You can use Libsvm if you want, but this SVM is more accurate because there are some parameters that are easier to set than in Libsvm (kktviolation in the training phase for example).
+Remember that the matlab implementation of the svm is based on Libsvm, so there is not a problem using this SVM.

 Here, we don't use grid search on parameter C (we fixed it to 1).
 You can find even better results if you do a grid search in this parameter.
-Remember that the matlab implementation of the svm is based on Libsvm, so there is not a problem using this SVM.
+Most of the classifications are based on voting of classifications because the documents can have one or more feature vectors.

 3. How the source code works
 ============================